As we have already told on this blog, there’s much more than Cinque Terre in Liguria!

 How to get to Portovenere from Cinque Terre

-If you are staying in one of the Cinque Terre villages you have two alternatives:
+If you are staying in one of the Cinque Terre villages you have 2 alternatives:

 - The best one, weather permitting, is to take the public boat that everyday links the villages to Portovenere